Overview

 - Shannon Blueway (Leitrim) – A 30 km paddling route from Carrick‑on‑Shannon to Rooskey, and a further 25 km stretch to Lanesborough.
 Guided SUP tours are available from The Paddle Shack and Mid Ireland Adventure.

-- Lough Key Forest Park – After a cruise to Lough Key, explore the Canopy Walk, zip‑lines and forest segway routes.
+- Lough Key Forest Park (Roscommon) – After a cruise to Lough Key, explore the Canopy Walk, zip‑lines and forest segway routes.

 - Dolphin‑watching – The Shannon Estuary is home to resident bottlenose dolphins.
 Ferries from Killimer (Clare) to Tarbert (Kerry) often spot calves.